patrickcd/fluvial-www/src/content/features/the-difference.md

 ---
-title: Why Fluvial TPRM is Different
+title: Fluvial TPRM Software for the AI Age
 description: Fluvial is a TPRM designed for the AI age.
-It exposes novel levels of customization whilst leavening the complexity burder with AI integration.
+It exposes novel levels of customisation whilst leavening the complexity burder with AI integration.
 ---

-# Fluvial - TPRM Software for the AI World

 ## The Waterbed Theory of Complexity